What are your options for a lantern?

 The advantage of pleated blinds is that the vast choice of fabric ranges and colours available.
 We would recommend that these blinds are motorised for ease of operation, but in some cases they could be operated with a pole.
 A system of wires and cords are used to keep the fabric tensioned and even.
 This can sometimes be a less expensive option.

-• 2) Single pleated blind.
+• 2) ‘ClearVue’ Single cellular honeycome blind.
 This is similar to the above, but it is just one single blind.
 It is the least expensive option.
-Improvements in design mean that using duette honeycome fabric, we can now offer a motorised ‘wire-free’ single blind ‘ClearVuet’ up to 1.5 m wide and 3 m long.
+Improvements in design mean that using duette honeycome fabric, we can now offer a motorised ‘wire-free’ single blind ‘ClearVuet’ up to 3.0 m wide and 5.8 m long without guidewires.

-• 3) Single Roller blind.
+• 3) ‘SmartZip’ TESS 660 Single Roller blind.
 Designed specifically for roof lanterns, this a specialist product, not to be confused with lightweight roller blinds used for side windows.
+Blind sizes up to 3.0m wide x 9.0m long without guidewires

 We only recommend the SHY systems.
 They are original innovators of the Zip Roller Blind and still hold the licence for zip technology.
 They have many years experience of ensuring their product development is engineered to provide the right solutions for a perfect finish.
 To minimise the issues with rippling or sagging of a blind that covers a large area without wires, requires robust system technology that other zip type blind sellers cannot replicate.